Isabella of Mar: Robert the Bruce and Marjorie Bruce

-Bruce fought another seven hard years for his family and crown, culminating in the famous Battle of Bannockburn which saw a Scottish victory over an English army more than triple their size.
+Bruce fought another seven hard years for his family and crown, culminating in the Battle of Bannockburn which saw a Scottish victory over an English army more than triple their size.
 During the fight, the English Humphrey de Bohun, 4th Earl of Hereford, was captured.
-Bruce leveraged this powerful Earl for Marjorie's release, and on October 1314, the two sides met and exchanged the English Earl for the Scottish Princess.
+Bruce leveraged this powerful Earl for Marjorie's release, and in October 1314, the two sides met and exchanged the English Earl for the Scottish Princess.
 Of course, Bruce himself was not there for the exchange; instead, he sent the young Walter Stewart—the 6th High Steward of Scotland and hero of Bannockburn—in his stead to the Anglo-Scottish border to retrieve Marjorie and her family.
 Walter and Marjorie—who were about the same age—evidently took a liking to each other, as the following year (1315), the two married; and with that, the lines of Bruce and Stewart merged.

 Robert II and the Stewart Dynasty

-Marjorie conceived a child shortly after her marriage with Walter Stewart, but she would not live to see her child grow.
+Marjorie conceived a child shortly after her marriage with Walter Stewart, but she did not live to see her child grow.
 There are different accounts of what followed, with the traditional one being that Marjorie was taking a ride to Renfrewshire in the latter stages of her pregnancy when her horse spontaneously bucked her off and onto the road, sending Marjorie into premature labor and, like her mother, to her untimely demise at the young age of twenty.
-However her child, Robert II, was alive and healthy.
+However, her child, Robert II, was alive and healthy.

 While Robert the Bruce did remarry to Elizabeth de Burgh and fathered a young son with her, David II, David was last of the House of Bruce to hold the crown.
 Though David married several women during his reign and had even more mistresses, he died without children in the year 1371.
 Since David was the only male heir of Robert's, Isabella's descendants became the next in line for the throne.
 The grandson of Isabella and son of Marjorie Bruce, Robert II, succeeded to the throne in place of his childless uncle, continuing the Bruce lineage as the first Stewart to hold the crown.